mrmmg/mrmmg/README.md

 <h1 align="center">Hi 👋, I'm Mohammad Mahdi Gholamrezaei (MMG)</h1>
-<h3 align="center">A developer who is eager to learn programming and related fields 😃</h3>
+<h3 align="center">A full-stack developer who is eager to be a software engineer and learn related fields 😃</h3>

 ---